English language teaching – our mini guide to some of the most common words in the profession.

 Diploma in English Language Teaching to Adults.
 The DELTA is awarded by the University of Cambridge

 The DELTA is the advanced qualification for experienced teachers.
-If you want to progress in English language teaching, take on more responsibility, or become a Director of Studies or a teacher trainer, then you need the DELTA.
+If you want to progress in English language teaching, to take on more responsibility, or become a Director of Studies or a teacher trainer, then this is the qualification for you.

 The DELTA is internationally recognised and respected.

 Diploma in Teaching English to Speakers of Other Languages.
 The DipTesol is awarded by Trinity College, London

 This is the Trinity College, London advanced qualification for experienced teachers, similar to the DELTA.
 Like the DELTA, it is internationally recognised and respected.

 MA/MSc in TEFL (TESOL)

 Master of Arts or Master of Science Degree in Teaching English as a Foreign Language/Teaching English to Speakers of Other Languages.

 This degree would be the next step after the DELTA.
 Universities in the UK and other English speaking countries offer you a great choice of MAs.
 Like all courses, you should choose carefully.
 Take the time to look at the university’s reputation and the organisation of the course (and the cost) and also make sure that the modules or specialities offered cover your interests.

 English for Specific Purposes.
 This acronym covers the type of English that certain professions would need: engineers, doctors, lawyers.